Tension in Lebanon has eased drastically since Egypt's troubles hit the headlines, maybe it'll stay that way.

 If Hezzbollah is going to get agitated it's best to stay away from them - their headquarters are in the far south of Lebanon.
 Fortunately the ski fields are in the north (and 50+ km from Beirut).
 I'd certainly keep an eye on events and be ready to change plans if the regional troubles (Egypt, Tunisia) worsen or the internal power struggle in Lebanon turns ugly.

 Decent snow?
 This youtube clip was shot on Feb 6th a couple of years back: http://www.youtube.com/watch?v=tCvV4IGnkQQ&NR=1

 Looks alright to me!
-And apparently it is true, you can ski in the morning and swim at the beach in the afternoon during spring. about 7 years ago
+And apparently it is true, you can ski in the morning and swim at the beach in the afternoon during spring. almost 10 years ago

 I am currently in Lebanon and the situation is pretty stable.
 The ski slopes are far away from the capital, around 1hr 30min from Beirut.
 It has been snowing for the past couple of days and it's best to come in February when the snow is at its best.
 I suggest you head to the Mzaar Ski resort, they are organizing a winter festival throughout February.